 Arse.
 Ass.
 Backside.
 Batty.
 Behind.
 Booty.
 Bottom.
 Bum.
 Butt.
 Buttocks.
 Buns.
 Crack.
 Derrière.
 Duff.
 Posterior.
 Rump.
 Tush.
 What a ridiculous collection of words we depend on to represent this corporeal treasure.
 I feel uncomfortable using any of them; they either cushion their subject in a tweeness verging on euphemism or else smack of sexual cliché.
 It is surely not an etymological coincidence that most of these words are pivoted on the plosive consonant ‘b’, which phonetically and graphically combines to make an uncanny onomatopoeia (both in lower and upper case).

 Backside, behind, bottom, butt and bum are the most socially acceptable terms because they don’t carry any explicitly sexual connotations.
 They are even considered quaintly colloquial in that they manage to signify and sterilize their subject at the same time, like a linguistic anaesthetic administered to that very spot.
-Only booty, batty and ass/arse are genuinely slang expressions, although they are all relatively mild in any given social context.
+Only booty, batty and ass/arse are genuinely slang expressions, although they are relatively mild in any given social context.
 Owing to the dearth of alternatives, these words must fulfil between them a diverse range of socio-linguistic functions, from bearing the brunt of comedy to the grunt of pornography.
 In consequence, they have become too widely assimilated into mainstream discourse to be considered as profane as some of their genital counterparts.

 I propose more research be done into the mysteries of this hallowed hump: linguistic, historical, anthropological, anything damn it.
 I recommend more public sculptures be erected in its honour.
 I demand that a more fitting and respectful word be coined to pay tribute to it.